Bernard Buffet

-Bernard Buffet (/fr/; 10 July 1928 – 4 October 1999) was a French painter, printmaker, and sculptor.
+Bernard Buffet (/fr/; 10 July 1928 – 4 October 1999) was a French painter, printmaker, and illustrator.
 An extremely prolific artist, he produced a varied and extensive body of work.
-His style was exclusively figurative and is often classified as Expressionist or "miserabilist".
+His style was exclusively figurative and is often classified as Expressionist and Misérabilisme, as well as figurative collectives such as L'Homme-Témoin and La Jeune Peinture.
+Art historians have also classified his formal style as "abstract realism"—a framework in which recognizable, everyday figurative subjects are flattened, enclosed within rigid geometric grids, and stripped of cast shadows to assert the two-dimensional autonomy of the canvas.
+Curators have further noted that the emotional detachment, repetition, and formal rigidity of his figures share close affinities with New Objectivity (Neue Sachlichkeit) portraiture and the anti-subjective descriptive style of the Nouveau Roman.

 Buffet enjoyed worldwide popularity in the 1950s and was often compared to Pablo Picasso for his fame and talent.
-By the end of the 1950s, however, the public and art community turned strongly against him due to changing artistic tastes, Buffet's lavish lifestyle, and his extremely prolific output.
-The 21st century saw a renewed interest in his oeuvre.
+By the end of the 1950s, however, the public and art community turned strongly against him due to the rise of abstraction, public backlash against his affluent lifestyle, and accusations of excessive commercial serialization.
+Major 21st-century museum retrospectives in Frankfurt (2008) and Paris (2016) prompted an art-historical re-evaluation of his graphic methods and market strategies.

 Early life

 Bernard Buffet was born in 1928 in Paris, where he spent his childhood.
 He was from a middle-class family with roots in Northern and Western France.
-His mother often took him to the Louvre Museum, where he became familiar with the works of Realist painters, such as Gustave Courbet.
-This is likely to have influenced his style.
-In 1955, he painted a work that paid tribute to Courbet's Le Sommeil.
+His mother often took him to the Louvre Museum, where he became familiar with the works of Realist painters.
+Buffet identified Gustave Courbet as his primary model, later paying homage to him in his 1955 canvas D'après Le Sommeil (Courbet).
+He also drew structural and thematic inspiration from other museum masters: the rigorous drawing and monumental history compositions of Baron Antoine-Jean Gros (the subject of Buffet's 1954 essay "The Lesson of J.-A. Gros"), the austere portraiture of Diego Velázquez, the circus motifs and spatial arrangements of Edgar Degas, and the visceral carcass still lifes of Chaïm Soutine.

-Bernard Buffet was a student at the Lycée Carnot during the Nazi occupation of Paris.
+Bernard Buffet was a student at the Lycée Carnot during the German occupation of Paris.
 He travelled to drawings courses in the evenings despite the curfew imposed by the Nazi authorities.
 He then studied art at the École Nationale Supérieure des Beaux-Arts (National School of the Fine Arts) and worked in the studio of the painter Eugène Narbonne.
-Among his classmates were Maurice Boitel and Louis Vuillermoz.
-He met the French painter Marie-Thérèse Auffray and was influenced by her work.
+During this formative period, his circle included student peers such as Maurice Boitel, Louis Vuillermoz, and Walter Spitzer, while he became acquainted with the painter Marie-Thérèse Auffray and absorbed the severe, elongated figurative style of Francis Gruber.

 Buffet's mother, Blanche, died from breast cancer in 1945.
-Seventeen-year-old Buffet was devastated, and losing his mother at an early age remained a source of melancholy throughout his life.
+Seventeen-year-old Buffet was devastated.
+Art historians and biographers have cited her early death as an enduring catalyst for the existential melancholy, ascetic figures, and memento mori motifs that characterized his postwar output.